jan-revay/initPC/README.md

 ## Branches

 1. **`devel`** - development and experiments, might be inconsistent or broken regularly.
 Consistent, and fully functional changes from the branch `devel` might be merged into the branch `testing`.
 The `devel` branch is expected to be broken from time to time (e.g. when working on larger changes "per partes" or experimenting) and it might not always be possible to init a machine using it.
-New changes are usually pushed to the `devel` branch directly, however very large changes can have an individual feature branch.
+New changes are usually pushed to the `devel` branch directly, however, very large changes can have an individual feature branch.
 2. **`testing`** - shouldn't be broken or inconsistent most of the time, changes from `devel` that are queued to be accepted to the `stable` branch (or rejected).
 If a change is rejected from `testing` it will be dropped via a commit into `devel` that will be fast-forward merged to the `testing` branch again.
 3. **`stable`** - tested, stable, useful, production-ready, and not expected to change much in the _monthly horizon_.
 4. **`LTS`** - debloated, (also tested, stable, useful, production-ready) and not expected to change in the _yearly horizon_.
 Only necessary stuff.
 Possibly useful for detecting whether bugs in the `stable` branch are caused by the init script or to be used as a substitute for the `stable` branch while the `stable` branch has a critical bug.
 Debloating is done via additional commits on top of the `LTS` branch, therefore syncing `stable` and `LTS` is done via rebasing to preserve the debloating commits on top.
 As the `LTS` branch has additional commits on top, it is tested separately.